 Field Services

 Chicago Animal Care & Control receives over 35,000 calls a year to the 311 center from the general public regarding animal related issues.
-Multiple shifts (between the hours of 7a-10p) of Animal Control Officers are available to respond and resolve the issues at hand for the caller.
+Animal Control Officers are available to respond and resolve the issues at hand for the caller.

 All public requests for service are taken through 311.
-If you put in a request, the more information the better, including your contact information which will help us better service the call.
+When submitting a request please provide as much information as possible, the more information the better.
+Please include your contact information as this may help us better service the call.

 About the calls we service:

-• Neglect, Abuse, and Well-Being Concerns (Pet Wellness): Concerns for a pet such as no food, no water, unsanitary living conditions, the need of a wellness check, or an animal being abused or mistreated, etc.
+- Neglect, Abuse, and Well-Being Concerns (Pet Wellness): Concerns for a pet such as no food, no water, unsanitary living conditions, the need of a wellness check, or an animal being abused or mistreated, etc. Please note: these cases, especially if within a residence, may need further investigation so please provide as much information a possible, including a way to contact you if we need further assistance.

-• Dogs: If you find a stray dog, please help keep pets out of the shelter by trying to locate the owner or taking the dog to a local vet or police station to scan for a microchip.
-If you cannot locate the owner, the next step would be to contact VISITCACC@cityofchicago.org to bring in the stray animal.
-Lastly, would be the option to put in a service request through 311 for an officer to try and locate the dog.
+- Dogs: If you find a stray dog, please help keep pets out of the shelter by trying to locate the owner or taking the dog to a local vet or police station to scan for a microchip.
+If you cannot locate the owner, you may bring the dog to our facility – see details on the ‘Lost/Found Pet ’ page.
+Lastly, would be the option to put in a service request through 311 for an officer to pick up the dog from your location (animal has to be confined in an accessible space).

 Information about wildlife